sooriyaarachchi/pybites.github.io-src/content/codechallenge34.md

 * Actually the Django app ideas we gave you for [last week's Django challenge](https://pybit.es/codechallenge33.html) could be used to build APIs as well.

 * A TODO list is cliche but could be a useful exercise to get the basics down.
 [Here](https://medium.com/@ktruong008/building-an-api-with-django-rest-framework-and-class-based-views-75b369b30396) is an article that might be helpful.
+Or check out [this tutorial](https://michaelwashburnjr.com/building-webapp-tutorial-part-2/).

 * Again, if you have better ideas or needs go for it!
 The goal is to build something using Django REST Framework.
 Surprise us and the community in your PR submissions :)